 - Scenic Gondola

 Call 1-775-586-7000 (option 7) during reservation hours of 10:00 a.m. to 4:00 p.m.
 You can also purchase Activity Passes at the base of the Gondola in Heavenly Village.
 Heavenly offers full-day camps from 9:00 a.m. until 4:00 p.m. for campers ages 5 to 12.
 You can also chill out in the village at the base of the Gondola with food, drinks, shopping, and more.
 If you are looking for close lodging in the heart of town near the Heavenly gondola and village, the luxurious Zalanta (as low as $586/night) is right across the street.
-The Lake Tahoe Resort Hotel (as low as $195/night) is just steps from the village.
-The casinos are within walking distance.
+The Lake Tahoe Resort Hotel is a short walk from both casinos and the Heavenly Gondola.
+The Lakeland Village Hotel (as low as $132 per night) has a beach and pier, and it's a little further from the casinos and has spacious accommodations with full kitchens.
+Book early for a lakeside unit.

 Summer Activities in Lake Tahoe at Kirkwood